zcash/zcash-gitian/README.md

 ## Configure the version of zcash you want to build and sign

 Set the value of the `ZCASH_VERSION` variable in `.env` to point to the zcash commit you want to create a signature for.
-Likely you want the name of a git tag, such as `v2.0.5-2`.
+Likely you want the name of a [git-tagged zcash version](https://github.com/zcash/zcash/tags), usually the most recent released version.

 ## Provision a virtual machine